 Assessment & Continuous Improvement Activities of Human Rights

 ASE Group is committed to implementing human rights protection by the following principles:

 ASE complies with all labor and gender equality related laws and regulations where we operate, and provides employees with a safe and healthy work environment.

-In 2017, our human resources departments in all locations of operation continued to review local laws and regulations related to human rights at regular management meetings to safeguard employees' interests.
+Our human resources departments in all locations of operation continued to review local laws and regulations related to human rights at regular management meetings to safeguard employees' interests.